franciskershaw/game-of-fives/README.md

 * **HTML5:** Language used for structure and content across both pages.
 * **CSS3:** Language used to style elements from the HTML pages.
-* **Bootstrap:** CSS and JavaScript framework which allowed for the quick implementation of the homepage modals and the grid system which greatly helped improve the responsiveness of each page.
+* **Bootstrap:** CSS and JavaScript framework which allowed for the quick implementation of the homepage modals and the grid system which greatly improved the responsiveness of each page.
-* **JavaScript:** Programing language used to add interactivity to the homepage and implement the logic required to make the game work
+* **JavaScript:** Programing language used to add interactivity to the homepage and implement the logic required to make the game work.
-* **jQuery:** JavaScript framework which helped me select and manipulate elements with ease.
+* **jQuery:** JavaScript framework which helped me select and manipulate elements with greater ease than vanilla JavaScript.

 ### Additional Tools

 * [Amiresponsive:](http://ami.responsivedesign.is/) Used to produce the hero image in README.md and check general responsiveness of the pages.
 * [Favicon Generator:](https://realfavicongenerator.net/) Used to create the favicon on the browser tab.
-* [FontAwesome:](https://fontawesome.com/) Large database of icons which I used for my social links, call to action boxes, contact information and email updates form.
+* [FontAwesome:](https://fontawesome.com/) Large database of icons which I used for my hand icons, mute button, and orientation warning on the landscape overlay.
 * [Free Formatter:](https://www.freeformatter.com/html-formatter.html) Used to help ensure code was consistently formatted across all files.
 * [Github:](https://github.com/) Version control and storage of my code.
 * [Gitpod:](https://gitpod.io/) Development environment where all the code was written.
 * [Google Docs:](https://docs.google.com/) Used for note taking and was where much of my readme was initially written.
-* Google Desktop Developer Tools: Used for debugging and testing of responsiveness across several screen sizes.
+* Google Developer Tools: Used for debugging and testing of responsiveness across several screen sizes.
+Also vital to testing of each game function as and when they were created.
-* [Google Fonts:](https://fonts.google.com/) Provided my site with the 'blah blah' and 'blah blah' fonts.
+* [Google Fonts:](https://fonts.google.com/) Provided my site with the 'Fredoka One' and 'Dosis' fonts.
 * [InVision:](https://www.invisionapp.com/) Used to create all of my wireframes at the beginning of the development process.
 * [removebg:](https://www.remove.bg/) Used to remove the white background from my favicon.
 * [JSHint:](https://jshint.com/) Checked my javascript code was valid and error free.
 * Logic Pro X: Music recording software, used to edit my sound effects down to the required length.
-* [Trello:](https://trello.com/) Used to split all tasks into several sprints, to help bring the development process in line with agile methodology.
+* [Trello:](https://trello.com/) Used to split all tasks into several sprints, to help bring the development process in line with the agile methodology.
 * [W3C CSS Validation Service:](https://jigsaw.w3.org/css-validator/) Confirmed that my CSS is legal.
 * [W3C Markup Validation Service:](https://validator.w3.org/) Confirmed that my HTML code is legal.
 * [WAVE:](https://wave.webaim.org/) Allowed me to evaluate and test the accessibility of the site.